Dual Meaning Verbs

 In sense 1 there is no real action, no activity.
 This sense is called "stative".
 In sense 2 there is a kind of action, a kind of activity.
 This sense is called "dynamic".

-When we use the stative sense, we use a simple tense.
-When we use the dynamic sense, we can use a simple or continuous tense, depending on the situation.
+When we use the stative sense, we cannot use a continuous tense.
+When we use the dynamic sense, we can use any tense, depending on the situation.

 Look at the examples in the table below: